sciZer0/7/c/README.md

 In order to understand how big is this Energy that your organism evey second is taking for free, just think about the fact that a human can live without food for weeks and just for seconds without breathing.

-The problem with Energy that a human’s organism takes from breathing is just that the organism cannot store this Energy unlike that Energy that the organism takes from food.
+One of the problems about Energy that a human’s organism takes from breathing is that the organism cannot store this Energy unlike that Energy that the organism takes from food.

-Importantly, the possibility to take free Energy isn’t new.
+Importantly, the possibility itself to take free Energy isn’t new.

 *We will see confirmations of the New Law of Conservation of Energy below.*

-Importantly,
+Also importantly,

 * there are Target Works and Non-Target Works;